 How should I cut my toenails?

 - To prevent an ingrown toenail, cut straight across the nail.
 Do not round the corners of the toenail as this is thought to encourage growth down into the toe.
 Do not attempt to cut out the ingrowth yourself.

 - A Chiropodist or Podiatrist will usually elevate the troublesome section of the nail, make a V-shaped cut and attempt to stretch the surrounding soft tissue with a cotton bud.

-- By cutting a V shape in the middle of your nail, this encourages the nail to grow back and repair the ‘damage’ in the middle of your toenail, instead of downwards at the sides.
+- Cutting a V shape in the middle of your nail encourages the nail to grow back and repair the ‘damage’ in the middle of your toenail, instead of downwards at the sides.

 - If your toenail is infected with a nail fungal infection, then treatment with oral antibiotics or local anti-fungal treatment is necessary.

 Surgery is sometimes used in very severe cases to remove the nail border.
 This is known as resection of the outer aspect of the nail and its purpose is to prevent the edge of the nail from damaging the soft tissue of the toe at the side of the nail.

-It may be done under local anesthetic with any bad tissue being removed.
+It may be done under local anaesthetic with any bad tissue being removed.
 The nail matrix is then treated with Phenol to prevent re-growth at the sides.